gwax/www-gwax/posts/2005/09/lucky-33333-fever.rst

 |My truck's odometer hits 133333| Last Tuesday my truck's odometer read
 33333 as it hit 133,333 miles (it has no hundred thousands digit) and I took a photo of it.
-Sure it probably wasn't safe taking a photo of my dash while driving, but I'm ok and with 3 being my faorite number, it was worth the risk.
+Sure it probably wasn't safe taking a photo of my dash while driving, but I'm ok and with 3 being my favorite number, it was worth the risk.
 I have included the photo for your pleasure, the thumbnail links to the full image.
 It would have been nice if I could have gotten 133,333.3, but there was too much glare and the photo didn't